singhvaibhavram/FriendsBook/README.md

-# FriendsBook
+# FacebookLogin
-Facebook Clone Android App
+Android app to register and login.